alexivan04/PyCharmPlugin/README.md

 - **Kotlin**: For writing the plugin logic in Kotlin.
 - **PyCharm Plugin SDK**: The core SDK to build plugins for PyCharm.
 - **Python Plugin**: Required to use the Python features within the PyCharm IDE.

-## Troubleshooting

-If you encounter issues where the plugin doesn’t appear or functions incorrectly:

-1. Ensure that the **Python Plugin** is installed and enabled in PyCharm.
-2. Check the **plugin logs** for any errors related to loading or dependencies.
-3. Clean and rebuild the plugin using `./gradlew clean build` to ensure all configurations are updated.

-## License

-Not specified yet.
-Built by me, Alexandru-Marian Ivan, as part of the JetBrains internship program application.